Types of Risk in International Business

 Businesses can analyze economic data by country using the following key economic indicators.
 These indicators provide a snapshot of a country’s economic performance and future prospects that can help paint a fuller picture when evaluating country risk.

 - The short-, medium- and long-term outlook for country’s GDP and GNP

 - Currency exchange rates

 - Access to affordable capital

 In every country, from the most and to the least developed, there is some level of political risk.
 When you decide to do business in another country, it is wise to look into factors like the stability of all levels of government, the presence or absence of corruption, and the regulatory environment.
 Obvious signs of instability, like a war or coup, translate to political risks.
 However, changes to government policies and priorities following a democratic election or leadership change can also have a significant influence.
 A shift from less to more regulation, greater state ownership of certain industries or more government involvement in the economy also represent political risk.

-Here are some examples of factors you should consider when analyzing a country’s political risk:
+Here are some examples of factors you should consider when conducting an evaluation of political risk:

 - Government stability

 - Immigration and employment laws